Purgatorio

 ertion hanging wettly down his leg.

-called Monty Python's Flying Circus?"
+"But why," I asked over the rushing in my ears, "why is it called Monty Python's Flying Circus?"
 Tears streamed down my cheeks, fell and froze before they reached the mire.
 In the distance, I could see the last of the baby seals disappearing, dragged behind the silo.
 The red snow was streaked and rumpled like brothel bedsheets.

 His sad lips pulled into a mild smile.
 "Because," he gently intoned, "there's no one named Monty Python, it doesn't fly, and it's not a circus."